alex3165/react-mapping/readme.md

 Contain the following component:
 - Layer: Allow you to transform the children element as you wish (3d tranform and translate)
-- Grid: Add a background grid to help with accuracy
+- Grid: Add a background grid to help with accuracy while you are mapping in edit mode

+This is a work in progress library.

 # Documentation

 ## Layer

-Allow you to transform and translate any React child component
+Allow you to transform the children element as you wish (3d tranform and translate)

 ### How to use
 ```jsx